The Kittybrewster hydrogen refuelling station forms a key part of Aberdeen’s drive towards zero carbon transport. We take a closer look.

 With the government’s Road to Zero strategy aiming to reduce emissions from all vehicle types to zero by 2040, forward-looking councils and fleet operators are already taking action to provide clean public transport alternatives.

-As part of its efforts to lower carbon emissions, Aberdeen City Council partnered with BOC in 2015 to open Europe’s largest hydrogen vehicle refuelling station at Kittybrewster bus depot, which has already led to a significant reduction in emissions.
+As part of its efforts to lower carbon emissions, Aberdeen City Council partnered with BOC in 2015 to open the UK’s largest hydrogen vehicle refuelling station at Kittybrewster bus depot, which has already led to a significant reduction in emissions.

 A state-of-the-art refuelling station